jmmcd/jmmcd.github.com/research.md

 ## Current team

-* [Danny Diamond](https://dannydiamond.ie/), PhD student in University of Galway, co-supervised with Mathieu d'Aquin, working on pattern discovery in traditional Irish dance music as part of [Polifonia](https://polifonia-project.eu/).
+* [Danny Diamond](https://dannydiamond.ie/), PhD student in University of Galway, working on pattern discovery in traditional Irish dance music as part of [Polifonia](https://polifonia-project.eu/).
+Co-supervised with Mathieu d'Aquin, LORIA Lab, Université de Lorraine, France.
 * [Pushkar Jajoria](https://ch.linkedin.com/in/pushkar-jajoria), research assistant in University Galway, working on lyrics alignment and user interfaces for patterns as part of [Polifonia](https://polifonia-project.eu/).
 * [Fitria Wulandari](https://fitriaramlan.github.io/Portfolio/), PhD student in University of Galway, working on genetic programming and symbolic regression, as part of the [SFI Centre for Research Training in AI](https://www.crt-ai.ie/).
 * [Maziar Kanani](https://soundcloud.com/maziar-kanani), PhD student in University of Galway, working on generative music by program synthesis, as part of the [SFI D-REAL Centre for Research Training ](https://d-real.ie/).
-Co-supervised with Prof. Sean O'Leary, DCU.
+Co-supervised with Prof. Seán O'Leary, Dublin City University.
-* [Jiaolin Luo](https://scholar.google.com/citations?hl=en&user=X33n9mAAAAAJ), PhD researcher in University of Galway working on robustness of neural network models, as part of the [SFI Centre for Research Training in AI](https://www.crt-ai.ie/).
+* [Róisín (Jiaolin) Luo](https://scholar.google.com/citations?hl=en&user=X33n9mAAAAAJ), PhD researcher in University of Galway working on robustness of neural network models, as part of the [SFI Centre for Research Training in AI](https://www.crt-ai.ie/).
 Co-supervised with Prof. Colm O'Riordan.
+* [Chloe Dalton](https://www.linkedin.com/in/chloe-dalton-b87747206/), PhD researcher in University of Galway and in Ward & Burke Construction Ltd., working on data science and machine learning for optimisation and real-time control of wastewater treatment plants, as part of a project funded by Ward & Burke Construction Ltd. and co-funded by SFI.
+Co-supervised with Prof. Eoghan Clifford, Civil Engineering, University of Galway.
+* [Alaz Okudan](https://scholar.google.com/citations?user=0UXcs0kAAAAJ), PhD researcher in the Centre for Creative Technologies in the College of Arts, University of Galway, working on aesthetics and AI.
+Co-supervised by Prof. Padraic Killeen, College of Arts, University of Galway.

 ## Code